raspiblitz/raspiblitz/README.md

 - Node - shows the nodeid/uri as QR code (use to open channels from mobile wallets)
 - Invoice - creates an Invoice-QRcode that can be used for donations
 - Off - Shutdown or Restart the RaspiBlitz

-*If this feature works for everybody in the v1.4 release, touchscreen will be default and further developed for future releases.*

 ##### LCD Rotate